Mental Health & Thyroid

 In one study of depression where medication didn’t help, fifty percent of patients improved once their thyroid was treated.
-The root cause of anxiety, panic, PMS, sexual dysfunction and chronic fatigue can involve impaired thyroid function.
+The link between thyroid and mental health is confirmed.
+The root cause of anxiety, panic, PMS, sexual dysfunction and chronic fatigue can also involve impaired thyroid function.

 In another study, 75% of women with clinically reported PMS tested positive for hypothyroid.
 When this was treated, 60% enjoyed a complete resolution of associated symptoms.